withlet11/ClockWithPlanisphereLite/README.md

 ## Features
 * **Standard Time:** You can read the standard time of your time zone.
 * **Local Sidereal Time:** You can read the local sidereal time.
+* **Planisphere mode:** You can use as a planisphere.
+In the current version, you can change solar time with fixed sidereal time.
 * **GPS Available:** You can use the GPS for setting your location.
 * **Magnitude 6 star:** The all stars that are brighter than a magnitude 6 star are displayed.
 * **Constellation lines:** Constellation lines are displayed.